-Hemorrhoids are veins in the rectum or anus that have become swollen and painful.
+Hemorrhoids are veins in the rectum or anus that become swollen and painful.
 Sometimes they go away by themselves, but in other cases they can cause lingering pain, itching, and bleeding.
 There are two types of hemorrhoids: those that are just inside the anus or lower rectum (internal) and those that are outside the opening to the anus (external).
 You can have both at the same time.
-Internal hemorrhoids usually don't cause pain or discomfort, while external hemorrhoids often do.
+Internal hemorrhoids usually do not cause pain or discomfort, while external hemorrhoids often do.
 However, internal hemorrhoids can protrude outside the anus (prolapsed hemorrhoid) and become painful.
 In some cases, a blot clot (thrombosis) may form in the vein, making the hemorrhoid more painful.
-Sometimes these hemorrhoids require surgery.
+In severe cases, these hemorrhoids require surgery.

 Hemorrhoids are a type of varicose vein that tends to occur as we get older; about 75% of Americans have hemorrhoids at some point.
 Being constipated or passing large, hard stools may contribute to developing hemorrhoids.
 In many cases, however, there is no obvious cause.
-In addition to age and constipation, other contributing factors include the following:
+The increased pressure during pregnancy may also cause hemorrhoids.
+Contributing factors include the following:

 - Some medical conditions (such as cirrhosis -- end stage liver disease)

 - Sitting for a long period of time (especially sitting on the toilet)

 - Chronic diarrhea